 - Tracking keyboard and mouse movement, monitoring productivity level,

 - Letting you customize timesheet, offline tracking,

 - Creating automated payroll based on their working hours

-Many entrepreneurs and startups admitted how essential role virtual assistants played in their business growth; as a real estate agent, hiring the right virtual assistant can change the game for you too.
+Many entrepreneurs and startups admitted how essential a role virtual assistants play in their business growth; as a real estate agent, hiring the right virtual assistant can change the game for you too.